-The lab of Elzo de Wit is a recently started group with an interest in genome function and dynamics.
+The lab of Elzo de Wit is a genomics group with an interest in genome function and dynamics.
 We aim to strongly integrate wet-lab and computational biology.
-We use a multitude of genomics methods such as ChIPseq, ATAC-seq and Hi-C to study the interplay between nuclear organization, chromatin states and gene expression.
+We use a multitude of genomics methods such as ChIPseq, (single-cell) ATAC-seq and Hi-C to study the interplay between nuclear organization, chromatin states and gene expression.

-Project The human genome in every cell measures roughly 2 meters in length but has to fit in a nucleus that is only 5-10 micrometers in size.
+The human genome in every cell measures roughly 2 meters in length but has to fit in a nucleus that is only 5-10 micrometers in size.
 To accomplish this the genome is folded in a non-random manner.
 It is becoming increasingly clear that the folding of the genome critically influences gene expression both in healthy and diseased cellular states.
-My lab aims to better understand the interplay between the folding of the genome and gene expression processes.
-For this we use genomics methods such as Hi-C. We actively develop computational analysis methods to process these data and integrate them with other genomics datasets such as RNAseq and ChIPseq (Krijger et al. 2016).
+The lab aims to better understand the interplay between the folding of the genome and gene expression processes.
+For this we use genomics methods such as Hi-C in the context of acutely depleted proteins using the dTAG or AID system.
+We actively develop computational analysis methods to process these data and integrate them with other genomics datasets such as RNAseq and ChIPseq.
 The project aims to answer fundamental questions about the interplay between genome organization and gene expression.

 We seek an ambitious PhD student with a strong affinity for computational biology and biological problem solving.
 Strong commitment, proven programming experience, and high motivation and enthusiasm to work together with experimentalists is required.